 Packaging is an essential element of marketing strategy that makes a tangible brand connection with your audience.
-Packaging allows customers to take your brand with them…back to their homes, offices or on the go—where that interaction continues.
-To make sure your product packaging makes a solid connection with your customer, here are the latest packaging design trends to consider:
+Packaging allows customers to take your brand with them.
+Back to their homes, offices or on the go—where that interaction continues.

-- Sustainable.
-Today’s savvy consumers understand the impact of packaging waste on the environment—and they’re willing to put their money behind brands that go green: According to a Nielsen study, 3 out of 4 Millennials and 72 percent of Gen Z polled would pay more for a product with sustainable packaging.
+Today’s savvy consumers understand the impact of packaging waste on the environment—and they’re willing to put their money behind brands that go green.
+According to a Nielsen study, 3 out of 4 Millennials and 72% of Gen Z polled said they would pay more for a product with sustainable packaging.

-- Transparent.
-Whether you’re selling a phone charging cord or crackers, creating packaging that has a window or cut-out to showcase your product is often worth the cost: It’s like a sneak peek or a show-and-tell glimpse that shows the customers what they get—which speaks to product authenticity and trustworthiness.
+Whether you’re selling a phone charging cord or crackers, creating packaging that has a window or cut-out to showcase your product is often worth the cost.
+It’s like a sneak peek or a show-and-tell glimpse that shows the customers what they get—which speaks to product authenticity and trustworthiness.

-- Cause-related.
 Taking a stand has never been more relevant in brand marketing.
-According to a Core LLC study, 41% of Americans say they have purchased a product in the past year because it was associated with a social or environmental cause; and 80% of consumers are likely to switch brands, similar in price and quality, to one that supports a cause that they favor.
+According to a Core LLC study, 41% of Americans say they have purchased a product in the past year because it was associated with a social or environmental cause.
+In addition, 80% of consumers are likely to switch brands, similar in price and quality, to one that supports a cause that they favor.